How To Say No To Others: The Only Guide You’ll Ever Need

 Bookmark this guide

 Remember, saying no is important and it’s okay.
-It’s about learning how to say no. This is meant as a one-stop guide to saying no, so bookmark it so you can keep referring in the future.
+Rather than shying away from saying no, it’s about learning how to do so.
+This is meant as a one-stop guide to saying no, so bookmark it so you can keep referring in the future.
 Please also share this resource via Twitter and Facebook (sharing links below) if you have found it useful.

 Check out related articles: